lluisgomez/script_identification/README.md

 # Scene Text Script Identification

-Sinle Layer Convolutional Neural Net trained for script identification combined with a classifier based in Naive Bayes Nearest Neighbor (NBNN).
+Single Layer Convolutional Neural Net trained for script identification combined with a classifier based in Naive Bayes Nearest Neighbor (NBNN).
 For the NBNN classification we learn specific Image2Class distances by leveraging the search space topology.

-# Compilation
+## Compilation

 Dependencies: OpenCV-3.0.0 must be installed in the host system.